isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Flag departures from the suggested order.
-There will be a lot of old code that doesn't follow this rule.
+There will be a lot of old code that doesn’t follow this rule.

 ### <a name="Rl-knr"></a>NL.17: Use K&R-derived layout